Iconic Belfast shipbuilder Harland and Wolff goes under | DW | 06.08.2019

 Belfast once led the world in shipbuilding, the Titanic its most iconic offspring.
 But with the bankruptcy of Harland and Wolff, another nail is being hammered into its coffin as a no-deal Brexit looms ever closer.

 Harland and Wolff (H&W), the Belfast shipyard that built the Titanic, went into administration on Monday.
-Its Norwegian owner, Dolphin Drilling, filed for bankruptcy in June and put the Belfast shipyard up for sale, with no takers so far.
+Its Norwegian owner, Dolphin Drilling, filed for bankruptcy in June and put the firm up for sale, with no takers so far.

 A spokesman for H&W said: "There has been a series of board meetings, the result of which is that administrators will be appointed."
 The accountancy firm BDO took over the business on Tuesday.